Shaaali/identity-apps/docs/get-started/try-samples/qsg-spa-react.md

 ## Configure the sample

-Change the `asgardeo-react-app/src/config.json` file with the relevant values.

 Change the `config.json` file found in the `asgardeo-react-app/src` sample folder with the relevant values.

 - **clientID** - Add the client id of the registered application.
 Refer <a :href="$withBase('/guides/authentication/oidc/discover-oidc-configs/#obtain-client-id')">how to obtain the client ID</a> from the Asgardeo console.